Test Pattern: Two coding problems, 28 MCQs

 Time: 1 hr 30 min

 MCQs were solely based on the questions pertaining to the input/output of a C program.
 A general pattern observed was that there would be a code snippet in the question and one would have to provide correct output/error of that particular program.

 - Count trailing zeroes in a factorial of a number

-- A co-ordinate plane is given.
-On each point (x, y), there are x+y number of apples on it.
+- A coordinate plane is given.
+On each point (x, y), there is x+y number of apples on it.
 A person is standing on (0, 0) and he wants to buy a square plot having N number of apples inside it (including the periphery).
-Return the value of perimeter of that square plot if value of N is given
+Return the value of perimeter of that square plot if the value of N is given

 Round-1 (Technical) [60 mins]

 Questions in this round were of easy difficulty, having pretty straight forward solutions.
-Interviewer asked below mentioned questions.
-Once I provided the correct solution, he tweaked the question by some degree and again asked me for the solution.
+The interviewer asked the below-mentioned questions.
+Once I provided the correct solution, he tweaked the question to some degree and again asked me for the solution.
 After receiving the correct solutions, he asked me to write the code of it on paper.